Meet the Staff at Roice-Hurst

 When not at work, Connor likes to brew his own beer and spend time with his wife.

 Community Health Liaison

 Ashley worked for Roice-Hurst for five years, from 2011-2016 primarily in the front office.
 She went on to earn a Bachelor in Social Work from CMU.
 After briefly working in the social work field, she knew that her heart was in the animal world.
 Ashley returned to Roice-Hurst in March 2018 and quickly began to integrate her Social Work experience with our animal services.
 As a result Ashley is helping to broaden our community outreach by assisting with special volunteer groups, animal crises, and education on the therapeutic aspects of pet ownership.

-Sandy & Elsa
+Sandy & Suki

 Megan & Smalls